dfinity/internet-identity/docs/vc-spec.md

 * Method: `request_credential`
 * Params:
   * `issuer`: An issuer that the relying party trusts.
 It has the following properties:
+    * `type`: The type of the issuer.
+Currently, only supported type is `IC`, meaning an IC canister will issue the credential.
-    * `origin`: The origin of the issuer.
+    * `origin`: The front-end origin of the issuer.
+If this value is different from the value returned from the `derivation_origin` canister call, then the `origin` must be a valid alternative origin as per the [Alternative Frontend Origins](https://internetcomputer.org/docs/current/references/ii-spec#alternative-frontend-origins)-feature.
-    * `canisterId`: (optional) The canister id of the issuer, if applicable/known.
-If specified and not the same as the one reported by a boundary node for `origin`, this is an error.
+    * `canisterId`: The canister id of the issuer canister (i.e. the one, that implements the candid issuer API as defined above).
   * `credentialSpec`: The spec of the credential that the relying party wants to request from the issuer.
     * `credentialType`: The type of the requested credential.
     * `arguments`: (optional) A map with arguments specific to the requested credentials.
 It maps string keys to values that must be either strings or integers.